kuzzleio/documentation-old/api-reference/source/includes/_documentController.md

   "action": "scroll",

   "body": {
-    "scrollId": "<scrollId>"
+    // The "scrollId" provided with the last scroll request,
+    // or from the initial search request if it is the first scroll call "scrollId": "<scrollId>"
-    // The scroll parameter tells Elasticsearch to keep the search context open for another 1m.
+    // The scroll parameter tells Elasticsearch to keep the scroll session open for another 1m.
     "scroll": "1m"
   }
 }